adplabs/unicorn/README.md

 ```

 With Narwhal, advanced features such as time travel, rollback, counters,
 server side filter, etc. are available.
-The user can also expose
+The user can also export
 the data to Spark as `RDD` for large scale analytics.
 Graphs can be
 analyzed too with Spark GraphX.